dduril/bootcamp/readme.md

 Having upgraded to a Premium LinkedIn account, I now have access to the Lynda.com library of courses.
 These courses are very well produced and cover a wide spectrum of topics including project management, programming, data analysis and visualization, and full stack web development.

 This repo is based on the 'Essentials' series and serves as a coding bootcamp for a variety of popular programming languages.
-These samples are intended for quick reference on language syntax and best practices.
+These samples serve as primers on getting started, recommended editors, general language syntax, data types and objects, conditional logic, loops, exception handling, debugging, and best practices.

 ---